 \subsection{Trusted Peer Group Management}

-\tc{The main issues concerning the trusted peer group management are group membership management and search for trusted peers.
-For the trusted peer group management we leverage Scribe~\cite{castro02Scribe}, a group communication solution designed for DHTs.}
+The main issues concerning the trusted peer group management are group membership and search for trusted peers.
+For managing the trusted peer group we leverage Scribe~\cite{castro02Scribe}, a group communication solution designed for DHTs.

-A user adds peers to her trusted peer group by initiating a secure three-step handshake procedure to establish a two-way trust relationship between her and a peer owner. \tc{During this handshake process, the following steps take place: 1)~the user sends an invitation to the peer owner, 2)~if the peer owner trusts the user not to be malicious, it replies with an acceptance message, 3)~upon acceptance of the invitation, the user sends to the peer owner the group keys to enable the peer to join her trusted peer group.
-Upon receiving the group keys, the new peer sends a \emph{subscribe} request to the Scribe trusted group of the user.} The group's handle is the concatenation of the predefined string ``Trusted\_Peer\_Group'' and the user's \textit{UID} and can be used to publish signed messages to the group using a multicast protocol.
+In general, communication between trusted peers for group management happens over the DHT/Scribe's multicast protocol by appending the message to be sent with the groupid, signing with the group private key and encrypting with the group public key: $\{\{msg,nonce,groupid,timestamp\}g\}G$.
+The receiving trusted peers decrypt the message with the group private key, verify the signature of the sender peer as trusted using the group public key and read/execute the message.